and19alves/and19alves/README.md

 - 👋 Hi, I’m Anderson Alves - @and19alves .
 - 👀 I’m interested in learning the best that computing can teach.
-- 🌱 I’m currently learning Software Engineering, Internet Programming and Formal languages and automatons.
+- 🌱 I’m currently Graph Theory, Scientific Computing and Optimization, Compiler Construction, Computational Intelligence and Differential and Integral Calculus 2.
 - 💞️ I'm looking to collaborate on interesting projects
 - 📫 @and19alves